Lidiadev/anemic-domain-model/README.md

 - exposing the minumum mutable API possible
 - not allowing the model to reside in an invalid state (almost no public setters and fewer primitive types).

+### What are the symptoms of an anemic domain model:
+- keeping data and operations separately from each other
+- classes with publicly accessible properties
+- stateless services.

 ### Drawbacks of an anemic domain model:
 - potential duplication
 - lack of encapsulation